 All kids love playing pretend and what better way than in their very own castle.
 This pop-up Princess Castle will enchant kids of any age (well, almost any age, but we think even adults would enjoy hiding out in here) and can comfortably accommodate 2-3 children (or one fantasy loving adult).
 Some of our favorite features that are sure to make you the knight in shining armor are things like the glow-in-the-dark stars, the roll-up door, and the easy fold and store construction.
 When standing, this tent is 54” high and 41.5” in diameter, but when folded it is a compact 17”.
 The tent comes with a carrying case so your child can take her kingdom with her.
 We love that this tent is quick and easy for pop-up play indoors or out.

 Best for Toddlers: Stomp Rocket The Original Jr. Glow

 Fun soars to new heights with Stomp Rocket Jr. Glow Rocket.
 Kids can run, jump, and stomp on the launch pad to send rockets blasting off into the air.
 With enough force, these rockets can soar up to 100 feet!
 Little ones can take turns seeing who can get their rocket to go the highest.
 Even better, the rockets glow in the dark for nighttime fun as well.

 Designed for kids ages 3 and up, there are no batteries required—these rockets are solely powered by kid energy.
 The set comes with a launch pad and four rockets, and it’s quick and simple to set up.
 Thousands of customers rave about this award-winning toy, saying it provides hours of fun for kids of all ages.
-Parents love that it’s an activity that kids can do by themselves and say it’s great for taking to the park or beach.
+Parents love that it’s an activity that kids can do by themselves, without a part participating.